al17091/apris_team2_gnc/README.md

-# gnc: An example project of BridgePoint for controlling quad copter for APRIS Robot Challange
+# gnc: Team2 project of BridgePoint for controlling quad copter for APRIS Robot Challange

 ## How to run